numpy/numpy/doc/source/user/tutorial-svd.rst

     >>> plt.imshow(np.transpose(approx_img, (1, 2, 0)))

-Even though the image is not as sharp, using a small number of ``k`` singular values (compared to the original set of 768 values) we can recover many of the distinguishing features from this image.
+Even though the image is not as sharp, using a small number of ``k`` singular values (compared to the original set of 768 values), we can recover many of the distinguishing features from this image.

 **Final words**